-Each subsequent pooling stage $k \in \{1, \dots, L\}$ downsamples the feature point cloud $\{(\mathbf r_i^{(k-1)}, \mathbf f_i^{(k-1)})\}$ using FPS to produce a sparser set of points $\{\mathbf r_i^{(k)}\}$.
-The features for these new points are computed by aggregating features from the previous, denser layer using the sparse directional $\textrm{SO(2)}$ tensor product operation in the EquiformerV2 modules.
-This process creates a multi-scale geometric representation $\{(\mathbf r_i^{(k)}, \mathbf f_i^{(k)})\}_{k=0..L}$.
-To expand the receptive field at each level, we apply multiple equivariant message-passing layers, where the neighborhood graphs are constructed using the K-Nearest Neighbors (K-NN) algorithm to ensure a fixed number of neighbors per point.
-This hierarchical structure enables efficient, point-wise feature querying by concatenating features across all stages for a given spatial location.
-The design is inspired by the Sonata model~\cite{wu2025sonata}, which addresses the geometric shortcut problem present in U-Net-style architectures.
-By eliminating the decoder path, our approach significantly reduces memory utilization compared to similar equivariant models~\cite{sphericalDP, ryu2024diffusion}, while preserving a rich, multi-scale geometric representation.
+Each subsequent pooling stage $k \in \{1, \dots, L\}$ downsamples the cloud $\{(\mathbf r_i^{(k-1)}, \mathbf f_i^{(k-1)})\}$ using FPS to produce a sparser set $\{\mathbf r_i^{(k)}\}$.
+Features for these points are computed by aggregating from the previous denser layer using the sparse directional $\textrm{SO(2)}$ tensor product in EquiformerV2 modules.
+This creates a multi-scale representation $\{(\mathbf r_i^{(k)}, \mathbf f_i^{(k)})\}_{k=0..L}$.
+To expand the receptive field, we apply multiple equivariant message-passing layers with K-Nearest Neighbors (K-NN) graphs.
+This hierarchical structure enables efficient, point-wise feature querying by concatenating features across all stages.
+Inspired by Sonata~\cite{wu2025sonata}, which addresses the geometric shortcut problem in U-Nets, we eliminate the decoder path.
+This significantly reduces memory utilization compared to similar equivariant models~\cite{sphericalDP, ryu2024diffusion}, while preserving a rich, multi-scale representation.